Estimating and Bidding 1

-This Estimating and Bidding online course features hands-on estimating and quantity take off activities associated with General Conditions, Site Work, Concrete and Form Work, and Masonry Estimating.
+This course features hands-on estimating and quantity take off activities associated with General Conditions, Site Work, Concrete and Form Work, and Masonry Estimating.
+Each week focuses on a different estimating topic with two weeks focused on concrete.
+Bids are submitted for residential and commercial projects.

 - Estimate the cost of general conditions